maihd/maicstyle/README.md

 - `float` prefer to `double`, only use `double` when needed.
 - (C only) Generic types: `Array(T)`, `Buffer(T)`, `HashTable(T)`.
 Avoid `T*` for multiple values.
 Should add prefix `T`.
 - `T*` mean pass-by-reference, it mustnot be `NULL`.
+In C++, we have pass-by-reference, use it.
 - Use value semantic, pass-by-value.
-For performance reason, make sure use const to prevent evil work on data structures.
+For performance reason, make sure use const reference/pointer to prevent evil work on data structures.
 - Typedef struct, enum, union.
 Prefer explicit aligned data structures.
     ```C
     typedef struct ALIGNAS(vec3, 16) // ALIGNAS is crossplatform of __declspec(align)